legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 SHAPEDEV_E2                 float32                            Ellipticity component 2
 SHAPEDEV_E2_IVAR            float32                            Inverse variance of SHAPEDEV_E2
 EBV                         float32      mag                   Galactic extinction E(B-V) reddening from SFD98, used to compute DECAM_MW_TRANSMISSION and WISE_MW_TRANSMISSION
-SDSS_TREATED_AS_POINTSOURCE byte                               "T" if initialized as a point source from SDSS, "F" if initialized as a galaxy from SDSS
 =========================== ============ ===================== ===============================================

 Goodness-of-fits